mjannat/E-Commerce_Odoo/README.md

 # E-Commerce_Odoo
-Some modified report and features
+Some modified report and features Odoo 11 E-Commerce